Serving Preschool Through 8th Grade in the San Francisco East Bay Since 1962

 At Seven Hills we have three distinct approaches to student dress, based on the age of the student.

 The ECE is a hands-on program in which students engage in lots of messy play.
-We recommend sturdy shoes that allow the student to climb, run, and play freely; and casual clothes that can come home “wearing the fun.”
-Because we go outside almost every day, we ask parents to provide warm clothes, and send boots and raincoats on rainy days.
-Our students are on the move and we want their clothes to move easily, and comfortably, with them.
+We recommend sturdy shoes that allow the student to climb, run, and play freely and casual clothes that can come home “wearing the fun.”
+Because we go outside almost every day, we ask parents to provide warm clothes and send boots and raincoats on rainy days.
+Our students are on the move, and we want their clothes to move easily and comfortably with them.

 The intent of our Middle School dress code is to provide education without distraction.
 Middle School students do not wear uniforms, but their dress reflects good taste.
 Middle School styles range as widely as the students who wear them; as long as our students are appropriately dressed and comfortable, we can focus on learning and growing together.